top of page

 Ideation + Brainstorming

-Based on our design requirements, we spent multiple team meetings ideating solutions and categorizing them by our user needs.
-We initially decided on a three-pronged approach that would combine software and hardware to enable individuals to create and manage their daily routines.
-It consisted of:
+Based on our design requirements, we conducted multiple team brainstorming sessions to generate and categorize solutions aligned with user needs.
+We explored a three-pronged approach, integrating software and hardware to help individuals create and manage their daily routines

 Storyboards